ShaiyaJ/dipixel/README.md

 Simply include the header file in your code, and use the functions.
 If you want the default implementation, do `#define DIPIXEL_IMPLEMENTATION` before the `#include` directive.

 ## Warning
-This library is in an early alpha.
+This library is in an early beta.
 The API is bare-bones and subject to change.
 Future releases will try and maintain backwards compatibility.